davidapple/nudge/README.md

 ## Recompile the CSS using Grunt

-The less files will be recompiled to CSS using the default grunt command.
+The less files will be converted to sass and recompiled to CSS using the default grunt command.

 ```
 grunt